nemaaalqetami/reading-notes/git.md

 ### Git OR  `version control system`

-##### Is a tool allows to developer to cloporate with each athor in the same copy or same code pase
+##### Is a tool allows to developer to cloporate with each athor in the same copy or same code pase, also that records changes to a file

 Git is provides many benefits to developer :

-1. Make a traking (who doing the change )
-2. allow to back the previous version (of the head has problem or bugs)
+2. Git helps keep track of changes made to a code
+3. Git allows you to revert back to a previous versione if the lastetet version have bygs

+Getting started with Git